Buergeria choui

 Buergeria choui is a species of frog in the family Rhacophoridae.
 Prior to its description in 2020, it was confused with Buergeria japonica.
 It is found in northwestern Taiwan and in the southern part of the Ryukyu Archipelago, Japan, specifically on the Yaeyama Islands.
 Common name Yaeyama Kajika frog has been proposed for it.
 The specific name choui honors Wen-Hao Chou from the National Museum of Natural Science (Taiwan), the first person to pay attention to the variation within the former Buergeria japonica.

 Distribution

 Buergeria choui is known from Iriomote and Ishigaki Islands in the Southern Ryukyus and from the northwestern parts of Taiwan.
-The former Buergeria japonica elsewhere in Taiwan represent an undescribed species, while the true B. japonica is now considered a Central Ryukyus endemic.
+The true Buergeria japonica is now considered a Central and Northern Ryukyus endemic, while the former B. japonica elsewhere in Taiwan are now classified as Buergeria otai.

 Description

 Adult males measure 25–29 mm and adult females 30–36 mm in snout–vent length.
 The snout is truncate.
 The tympanum is conspicuous; the supratympanic fold is evident.
 The forelimbs are moderate.
 The fingers have no webbing but have tips expanded into small discs.
 The hindlimbs are slender and very long.
 The toes have fleshy webbing.
 Skin is dorsally rough with scattered tubercles and ridges.
 Ground color of the body is highly variable, from yellowish brown and grayish brown to deep brown.
 There is a dark brown interorbital bar followed by dark cruciform pattern.
 The throat is creamy yellow.
 The chest and abdomen are cream.
 The limbs have dark crossbars.
 The iris is golden.
 Males have a single internal subgular vocal sac.